-+ Parliamentary Return, 1835, No. 442.
+Parliamentary Return, 1835, No. 442.

-[‡] In strict fairness the English tolls ought perhaps to be included, as the exemption may be considered part of the price paid by the public for the conveyance of the mail.
-On the other hand, at least part of the coach duty, which for the mails is twopence for every mile travelled, should be deducted from the estimate.
-Sir Henry Parnell is of opinion that exemption from this duty would, under good management, be a compensation in full If any doubt is entertained of the accuracy of this result it may be tested thus :-Suppose one thousand letters to be made up into a parcel and dispatched from London to Edinburgh by coach: at the estimate above given, the weight of the parcel would be about 16lbs., and the charge for its carriage about $2s.
-4\frac{1}{3}d.$; a rate of charge which, upon a contract for nearly half a ton per day, will furnish an adequate remuneration to the coach-master.

-It appears, then, that the cost of mere transit incurred upon a letter sent from London to Edinburgh, a distance of 400 miles, is not more than one thirtysixth part of a penny.
-If therefore the proper charge (exclusive of tax) upon a letter received and delivered in London itself were two-pence, then the proper charge (exclusive of tax) upon a letter received in London, but delivered in Edinburgh, would be twopence plus one thirty-sixth part of a penny.
-Now, as the letters taken from London to Edinburgh are undoubtedly carried much more than an average distance, it follows, that when the charge for the receipt and delivery of the letter is determined, an to the coach proprietors for the conveyance of the mail.
-He says : "Without going into particulars, and attempting to prove what is the right course that ought to be taken, I should say generally, that there would be no difficulty, with a proper plan of management, to have the mail coaches horsed by allowing the stamp duty only-without an exemption from paying to lls-that is 4d. a [double] mile-provided that the proprietors were allowed to carry an additional outside passenger, which would be equal to 3d., and that coaches of the best possible construction were used."-7th Report of Com. of Post Office Inquiry, p.
+† In strict fairness the English tolls ought perhaps to be included, as the exemption may be considered part of the price paid by the public for the conveyance of the mail.
+On the other hand, at least part of the coach duty, which for the mails is twopence for every mile travelled. should be deducted from the estimate.
+Sir Henry Parnell is of opinion that exemption from this duty would, under good management, be a compensation in full to the coach proprietors for the conveyance of the mail.
+He says: "Without going into particulars, and attempting to prove what is the right course that ought to be taken.
+I should say generally, that there would be no difficulty, with a proper plan of management, to have the mail coaches horsed by allowing the stamp duty only-without an exemption from paying tolls - that is 4d. a [double] mile-provided that the proprietors were allowed to carry an additional outside passenger, which would be equal to 3d., and that coaches of the best possible construction were used."-7th Report of Com. of Post Office Inquiry, p.
 98.

+If any doubt is entertained of the accuracy of this result it may be tested thus:-Suppose one thousand letters to be made up into a parcel and dispatched from London to Edinburgh by coach: at the estimate above given, the weight of the parcel would be about 16lbs., and the charge for its carriage about $2s.
+4\frac{1}{2}d.$; a rate of charge which, upon a contract for nearly half a ton per day, would, I imagine, furnish an adequate remuneration to the coach-master.

-additional charge of one thirty-sixth part of a penny would amply repay the expense of transit.
-If, therefore, the charge for postage be made proportionate to the whole expense incurred in the receipt, transit, and delivery of the letter, and in the collection of its postage, it must be made uniformly the same from every post-town to every other post-town in the United Kingdom, unless it can be shown how we are to collect so small a sum as the thirty-sixth part of a penny.
+It appears, then, that the cost of mere transit incurred upon a letter sent from London to Edinburgh, a distance of 400 miles, is not more than one thirty-sixth part of a penny.
+If, therefore, the proper charge (exclusive of tax) upon a letter received and delivered in London itself were twopence, then the proper charge (exclusive of tax) upon a letter received in London, but delivered in Edinburgh, would be twopence plus one thirty-sixth part of a penny.
+Now, as the letters taken from London to Edinburgh are undoubtedly carried much more than an average distance, it follows, that when the charge for the receipt and delivery of the letter is determined, an additional charge of one thirty-sixth part of a penny would amply repay the expense of transit.
+If, therefore, the charge for postage be made proportionate to the whole expense incurred in the receipt, transit, and delivery of the letter, and in the collection of its postage, it must be made UNIFORMLY the same from every post-town to every other post-town in the United Kingdom, unless it can be shown how we are to collect so small a sum as the thirty-sixth part of a penny.

-Again, the expenses of receipt and delivery are not much affected by the weight of each letter, within moderate limits; and, as it would take a ninefold weight to make the expense of transit amount to one farthing, it follows that, taxation apart, the charge ought to be precisely the same for every packet of moderate weight, without reference to the number of its enclosures.
+Again, the expenses of receipt and delivery are not much affected by the weight of each letter, within moderate limits; and, as it would take a nine-fold weight to make the expense of transit amount to one farthing, it follows that, taxation apart, the charge ought to be precisely the same for every packet of moderate weight, without reference to the number of its enclosures.